Challenge Fifty-Two, A white woman with dark hair standing in front of an audience. A screen is behind her as she is presenting at a PechaKucha event.

 The wobble pretty much stayed with me for the whole talk.
 With only a couple of fluffs and hiccups, the 400 seconds flew by and I returned to my seat to a round of applause.

 A mix of adrenaline and relief bounded around my body.
 I took a swig of wine and settled in to watch the next presenters.
-I was glad to go first, not to get it over and done with, but so that I wasn’t distracted and thinking about my speech and instead could pay full attention to the next talks.
+I was glad to go first, not to get it over and done with, but so that I wasn’t distracted and thinking about my speech.
+Instead, I could pay full attention to the next talks.

-A white woman with dark hair talking into a microphone in front of a screen.
-There are audience members watching as she is speaking at a PechaKucha event.
+Challenge Fifty-Two - A white woman with dark hair talking into a microphone in front of a screen.
+There are audience members watching as she is Presenting at a PechaKucha event

 Delivering my talk 'changing the world, fifty-two steps at a time'